-2. Install your audio/video equipment top side up.
+2. Install your audio/video equipment top-side up as the manufacturer recommends.

 3. Install your audio/video equipment in a ventilated cabinet or closet.

 4. Install your audio/video equipment with a few inches of empty space on each side and above.

 Leave a few inches of empty space between your components so they have room to breathe and cool air can flow all around.
 Installing your equipment in a tight space is like trying to run a marathon with a heavy wool blanket over your face.
 You’ll just be breathing the same hot, recycled air instead of the cool, fresh air all around you.

 5. Keep your equipment separated and never stack your components directly on top of each other.

 Stacking an electronic component directly on top of another is not a recommended configuration.
 This leaves very little space for air to flow out of the top of your equipment.
 Again, you need a few inches of space between each piece of equipment and leaving them stacked could give each piece ½ inch or less of breathing room.
 Stacking equipment results in the bottom piece ventilating its hot air into the bottom of the next piece of equipment when it expects cool air to ventilate itself.

 6. Install a ventilation fan with your audio/video equipment.

 7. Keep your audio/video equipment clear of dust.